 The first is Greg Lloyd’s thunderous goal-line hit, which liberated Armando Allen’s helmet.
 You can check that out by going to the 50-second mark of the above video.
 It’s an absolutely ferocious hit, one of the best in school history and it’s a wonder that Allen did not fumble the ball.

-The second play is far from flashy, but for UConn fans it's a thing of beauty.
-After holding the Irish to a field goal in the second overtime, UConn was a trip to the endzone away from escaping Notre Dame stadium with the win.
+The second play is far from flashy, but for UConn fans, it’s a thing of beauty.
+After holding the Irish to a field goal in the second overtime, UConn was a trip to the end zone away from escaping Notre Dame stadium with the win.
 They got it thanks to a simple but effective run by Andre Dixon, whose blockers opened up a perfect hole.
-But what really makes it special is the fact that with under three minutes left in the game the referees brought back not one, but two would-be Dixon touchdowns on holding calls that would be charitably described as "questionable."
-After seeing two potential winning touchdowns get brought off the board, seeing Dixon in the endzone without a yellow flag on the field was a thing of beauty.
+But what really makes it special is the fact that with under three minutes left in the game the referees brought back not one, but two would-be Dixon touchdowns on holding calls that would be charitably described as “questionable.”
+After seeing two potential game-winning touchdowns get brought off the board, seeing Dixon in the endzone without a yellow flag on the field was a thing of beauty.

 Which play should advance to take on Kashif Moore's one-handed catch?